alm-tools/alm/docs/contributing/README.md

 * `server/workers` we run various background workers.
 They are present here.
 * `server/lang` our main API stuff on top of the core TypeScript Language Service.

-# Updating TypeScript Version
-We use [NTypeScript](https://github.com/TypeStrong/ntypescript).
-NTypeScript keeps itself updated with Microsoft/Typescript every night.
-To update the version used by alm.tools simply run `npm run update`.
-This will install the latest version of NTypeScript and run a build to make sure everything still compiles.

 # How does the frontend talk to the backend
 * Using the principles of [ASYNC](./ASYNC.md) programming (please read that).
 * Communication is done using socket.io.
 Checkout the [`socket` folder](https://github.com/alm-tools/alm/tree/e34bbf9cb6227f3cd150737fef5a47f212e2ad7a/src/socket) which contains the socket contract + server + client :rose: